Local advertising: 5 effective ways to market to local audiences

 There’s around 53 million social media users in the UK alone.
 With that kind of reach, it’s no wonder most brands have some sort of social media presence.The problem is, sometimes social media is too large.
 It can create a disconnect rather than bring people together.
 That’s why opting for a regional spin might benefit your brand.
 Use local dialect, references or even involve customers directly within your campaign to stand out.That’s what Lidl did in their attempt to move away from their reputation of low quality.
 Inviting customers to try their products then tweet about them, they put up banners of those posts in local stores to let the consumer do their marketing for them!
 Although this was a nationwide campaign, it still has a nice local spin to it which could influence your own brand.

 Visibility is an essential quality for out-of-home advertising, and what’s more visible than a giant ad greeting you at every traffic light?
 Nearly three quarters of consumers look at messages on roadside billboards, that’s why it’s important to make your message stand out.
 Willow Estate Agents in London made great use of the format with an eye-catching and modern line drawing of London landmarks, giving their ad that oh-so important local link.

 Digital bus stops

 Ads on bus shelters are an effective way to speak to audiences, reaching 92% of the population every week.
 Digital bus stops let brands get a bit more creative than a static poster and allow multiple ads to be shown in one area.

 A great example was the ‘Are you ready Reading?’ campaign, promoting the city’s smartphone interactive bus shelters.
-Featuring some nice wordplay, punchy text and a scannable QR code people waiting for the bus could download discount vouchers, games and video clips simply by standing next to the ad, thanks to NFC technology.
+It featured some nice wordplay, punchy text and a scannable QR code.
+People waiting for the bus could download discount vouchers, games and video clips simply by standing next to the ad, thanks to NFC technology.
 This digital poster really adds a bit of excitement to the bus stop, and we thought waiting for the bus couldn’t get any more exciting.